Amazon A+ Content Templates and Best Practices: What modules are there?

 What is Amazon A+ Content?

-Every product found on the pages of the online giant has its own ASIN (“Amazon Standard Identification Number”), and anyone offering the same product on Amazon joins the list of sellers who are already selling this product.
+Every product found on the pages of the online giant has its own ASIN (“Amazon Standard Identification Number”) and anyone offering the same product on Amazon joins the list of sellers who are already selling this product.
 Normally, customers buy from the seller who has just won the Buy Box.
 In these cases, the respective product detail page is managed by a single seller, who is usually the brand owner.

 The Amazon A+ Content expands this product description by an additional 5,000 characters to a total of 7,000 characters, allowing sellers to present their items as attractively as possible.
-Additionally, product images, graphics, and even videos can be added to make the purchasing decision as easy as possible for potential customers.
+Additionally, product images, graphics, and even videos can be added to make the purchasing decision as easy as possible for the potential customer.

 Additionally, both vendors and sellers have access to the premium variant: Amazon A+ Premium Content, which offers advantages such as video loops, interactive content, or a FAQ section.
 However, sellers must be approved for this and must meet certain requirements.
 For example, all ASINs in a product catalog must contain A+ Content in order to use premium content on Amazon.